 This section establishes policies and procedures for the security, use, and maintenance of computer hardware/software and printers.
-See also the CA CAMIS User's Manual.

 - 1. Protection-Staff to whom computers and printers are permanently or temporarily assigned shall: - 1.
 Ensure protection of data processing equipment from theft or damage. - 2.
 Protect division software from theft or unauthorized, accidental, or malicious use, modification, or destruction. - 3.
 Protect division confidential documents from theft or unauthorized disclosure. - 4.
 If an employee, through personal negligence, causes damage to state equipment, CA may require the employee to pay for repair or replacement of the damaged equipment. - 2.
 Appropriate Use-Staff shall use department computers, peripheral equipment, and software only for official state purposes.